grafana/grafana-image-renderer/docs/sources/_index.md

 binary for your platform, and run it from the terminal.
 You would run something like `./grafana-image-renderer server`; see `--help` for more information.

-### Configuration
+## Configuration

-The service can be configured via several paths:
+You can configure the service several ways:

 - Set CLI flags.
 See `--help` for the available flag names.
 - Use environment variables.
 See `--help` for the names and current values.
   Most, but not all, variables map 1:1 to the CLI flag names.
 - Use a JSON or YAML configuration file.
-This must be in the service's current working directory, and must be named one of `config.json`, `config.yaml`, or `config.yml`.
+This must be in the service's current working directory, and must be named either `config.json`, `config.yaml`, or `config.yml`.
 Dot-separated keys are nested keys.
 For example: `a.b` becomes `{"a": {"b": "VALUE"}}` in the file.

-The current configuration options can all be accessed by checking `--help`.
+You can see all the current configuration options by checking `--help`.

-As an example, see: `docker run --rm grafana/grafana-image-renderer:latest server --help`.
+For example, see: `docker run --rm grafana/grafana-image-renderer:latest server --help`.

 ### Security